-“Dr Ana Attlee is a systems architect working at the intersection of research, regeneration, property, and purpose-driven enterprise.
+“Dr Ana Attlee is a systems architect working at the intersection of property, research, regeneration, and purpose-driven enterprise.

 Work spans: